andrey-moor/interview-problems/problems/01-merkle-sync/PROBLEM.md

 ## Extension Topics (if time permits)

-- How would this scale to 1M files?
+- How would you change the tree structure to scale to 1M files? (hint: hierarchical Merkle tree)
+- How would you sync only a subtree (e.g., just `src/` directory)?
 - How would you handle conflicts?
 - How would you add authentication?
 - How would you shard across multiple pods?